BikerViking/keystone-site/README.md

 ## Development

-Install dependencies and run the server:
+Install dependencies and run the server.
+The build step runs automatically:

 ```bash
 npm install